heptarch/heptarch.github.io/drafts/demon.md

 Ashen House.
 But the Veem---those meddling bureaucrats---are as thorough as they are boring.
 Ha!
 You understand?"
 They have been talking for hours.
-There is a plate of crumbs beside them; Rumpelstiltskin clicks his fingers and the crumbs assemble into a scone.
+There is a plate of crumbs beside them; the little man clicks his fingers and the crumbs assemble into a scone.
 "I am much reduced.
 The confining potential keeps the surface area small---Bekenstein you know---and stops me from